|

 ROWE SCIENTIFIC EXHIBITS AT COMBIO 2022

 This year's ComBio event was held at the Melbourne Convention and Exhibition Centre.
 It was a refreshing return to a more vibrant and engaging face-to-face interaction with new and existing customers in the Life Science industry.
+We thank everyone who attended our exhibit, and look forward to contacting you in the near future to assist with your laboratory requirements.
+Below are a few images from the event.

 NEW SOUTH WALES